Karnak123/Karnak123/README.md

 - 👯 I’m looking to collaborate on Python projects
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: sagnikmazumdar37@gmail.com
+- ⚡ Fun fact: I broke on of my incisors in a cycling accident

 <h3 align="center"> Language & Skills </h3>